MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-create-blob-container-sas-url.md

 A shared access signature (SAS) lets you grant access to resources in your storage account without sharing your account keys.
 You can save Azure Stack log files to a blob container in Azure, and then provide a SAS URL where Microsoft Customer Support Services (CSS) can collect the logs.
+The SAS URL is a prerequisite for [automatic log collection](azure-stack-configure-automatic-log-collection.md).

-This topic covers how to create a storage account and blob container in Azure, and how to create a SAS URL to access the logs.
+This topic covers the prerequisites and the steps to create a SAS URL.

 ## Prerequisites

-The SAS URL is a prerequisite for [configuring automatic log collection for Azure Stack](azure-stack-configure-automatic-log-collection.md).
+Youll need a blob container in Azure to store the logs.
 You can use a new or existing blob container.
+The following sections cover how to create a new storage account and blob container.

 >[!NOTE]
 >To create a blob container in Azure, you need at least the [storage blob contributor role](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor) or the [specific permission](https://docs.microsoft.com/rest/api/storageservices/authenticate-with-azure-active-directory#permissions-for-calling-blob-and-queue-data-operations).
 Global administrators also have the necessary permission.